Philip Nock, MA

 Doctoral Project

-Digital Technologies have become an increasingly contested subject of international politics, particularly in relation to Sino-US relations.
-Since the so-called chip shortage at the start of the COVID-19 pandemic has affected entire supply chains and industries, the high geographic concentration of global semiconductor production in East Asia was put in the spotlight.
-Subsequently, decision-makers worldwide have begun to rethink which consequences this (inter-)dependence has on the security and resilience of semiconductor supply chains and production networks and what role states need to play to reduce such vulnerabilities.
-Hence, the concepts of De-Risking and Reshoring (i.e. Home-, Near-, and Friend-Shoring) have received wide attention, ultimately leading the US Congress to pass the CHIPS and Science Act in 2022 and the European Parliament the EU Chips Act in 2023.
-Simultaneously, the Chinese government announced additional investments of 143 US$ to strengthen its domestic semiconductor industry.
-Against this backdrop, this dissertation examines the British, Dutch, and German involvement in the global production networks of semiconductor technology and how these states adapt their policies to external pressures, especially from their US-American partner and allies.
-For this purpose, the dissertation develops a two-fold theoretical approach, investigatin mechanisms of action via Weaponized Interdependence and the case studies' policy responses via a Neoclassical Realist model by analyzing policy documents and conducting expert interviews.
+Digital technologies have become an increasingly contentious issue in international politics, particularly in relation to Sino-US relations.
+After the so-called ‘chip shortage’ at the beginning of the COVID-19 pandemic affected entire supply chains and industries, the high geographical concentration of global semiconductor production in East Asia came into the spotlight.
+As a result, decision-makers around the world began to reflect on the consequences of this (inter)dependency on the security and resilience of semiconductor supply chains and production networks and the role that states must play to reduce such vulnerabilities.
+For example, the concepts of de-risking and reshoring (i.e. home, near and friend shoring) have received a great deal of attention, which ultimately led to the US Congress passing the CHIPS and Science Act in 2022 and the European Parliament passing the EU Chips Act in 2023.
+At the same time, the Chinese government announced additional investments totalling USD 143 billion to strengthen its domestic semiconductor industry.

 Research Projects